1300 088 065

 Table of Contents

-The First Home Guarantee (previously known as the First Home Loan Deposit Scheme or the New Home Guarantee) allows home buyers to enter the market with as little as a 5% deposit.
+The First Home Guarantee (previously known as the First Home Loan Deposit Scheme or the New Home Guarantee) is a no-LMI scheme that allows home buyers to enter the market with as little as a 5% deposit.

 There are three main benefits to the scheme: